wazo-platform/wazo-provd-client/README.md

        }
     }]

-# Install a plugin
+# Install a plugin and get its operation in progress location
-c.plugins.install('zero')
+operation_location = c.plugins.install('zero')

 # Uninstall a plugin
 c.plugins.uninstall('zero')

-# Upgrade a plugin
+# Upgrade a plugin and get its operation in progress location
-c.plugins.upgrade('xivo-aastra-2.6.0.2019')
+operation_location = c.plugins.upgrade('xivo-aastra-2.6.0.2019')

 # List packages installed for a plugin
 packages_installed = c.plugins.get_packages_installed('xivo-aastra-2.6.0.2019')